aucan/aucan.github.io/_pages/about.md

 ---
 permalink: /
-title: "Short Bio"
+title: "Dr. Alaettin Uçan"
-excerpt: "Short Bio"
+excerpt: ""
 author_profile: true
 redirect_from:
   - /about/